Human Anatomy with Education

-This course offers the opportunity not only to develop an in-depth understanding of anatomy through cadaveric dissection but also extensive training to become an accredited anatomy teacher.
+This course offers the opportunity to develop an in-depth understanding of anatomy through cadaveric dissection and the extensive training you need to become an accredited anatomy teacher.

 We accept medical students who wish to intercalate their studies.
 Find out more on the Medical School's website.

 - Students and the Learning Environment